 By the numbers, the top Big Data benefits mentioned by survey participants were:

-Big Data in the construction industry will transform the way in which the information is acquired, analyzed, and stored, making construction industry safer, smarter, efficient and more profitable.
+Big Data in the construction industry will transform the way in which the information is acquired, analyzed, and stored, making the construction industry safer, smarter, more efficient, and more profitable.
 How is your organization using it today?
 Let us know in the comment fields below.